-Nova Pioneer Education Group ("Nova Pioneer") is a Pan-African independent school network offering preschool through secondary education for students from ages 3 through 19.
-Nova Pioneer operates fourteen schools with a combined enrollment of approximately 4,900 students.
-Nova Pioneer is wholly-owned by Ascendant Learning Limited ("Ascendant"), its Mauritius-based parent entity.
+Nova Pioneer Education Group ("Nova Pioneer") is a Pan-African independent school network offering preschool through secondary education for students from ages 3 through 19 and is wholly-owned by Ascendant Learning Limited ("Ascendant"), its Mauritius-based parent entity.

 On July 1, 2021, Nova Pioneer redeemed the company's 20.0% Nova Pioneer debentures (the "Nova Pioneer Bonds") with an aggregate fair value of \$34,711 and settled interest accrued of \$4,100 by issuing Ascendant common shares with a fair value of \$38,811.